juv123/RBAC/README.md

   - Ensures username uniqueness; duplicates raise an alert.
 - List all users in the **Users List** section.

+ ### Access based on Roles/Permissions
+    - features in Dashboard like Add/Edit User,View User,Delete User,Add/Edit Roles,View Roles,Delete roles will be enabled based on permission.
+    -Eg:if a particular role doesn't have a permission to add user, that add user button will be disabled for that particular role.
+   - Only Admin can update the Role and Status of users.
+   - If Edit User is enabled for a user(nonadmin),he can only update his details.he is not allowed to edit other user details.

 ### Interactivity
 - **React-Toastify**:
   - Displays toast messages for success or error notifications.